-Our Computing curriculum will enable our pupils to be digitally literate and confident in the skills they have learned in order to join the rest of the world on its digital platform.
+Our Computing curriculum will enable our pupils to be digitally literate and confident in the skills they have learned in order to enable them to meet the challenges of our digital world with confidence and resilience.
 They will be equipped with the knowledge and understanding to use technology effectively, imaginatively and safely; for their own benefit and that of others.
 They will have learned those essential life skills that enable them to think logically, to solve problems in a range of ways and to evaluate the risks and opportunities of living in an increasingly digital world.

 “Today, your cell phone has more computer power than all of NASA back in 1969, when it placed two astronauts on the moon.”

 “Those who can imagine anything, can create the impossible.”

 “When somebody has learned how to program a computer…. you’re joining a group of people who can do incredible things.
 They can make a computer do anything they can imagine.”

 “The Web as I envisaged it, we have not seen it yet.
 The future is still so much bigger than the past.”